ed-curran/TrustBox/apps/property-prepper/README.md

 # Property Prepper

-This is a simple demonstration site playing the role of a participant and credential issuer within the [demo property data trust framework](../web/README.md).
+This is a simple demonstration site playing the role of a participant and credential issuer within [HomebuyingUK](../web/README.md).

 Property prepper helps you obtain all the property data needed to ensure your property sale goes off smoothly.